Snowflake-Labs/sfquickstarts/site/sfguides/src/extract_attributes_dicom_files_java_udf/extract_attributes_dicom_files_java_udf.md

 ### What You’ll Learn
 - How to access DICOM files in cloud storage from Snowflake
 - How to extract attributes from DICOM files natively using a Java User-Defined Function (UDF)

+### What You'll Build
+- An external stage to access files in S3 from Snowflake
+- A user-defined function using Snowflake's engine to process files

 <!-- ------------------------ -->
 ## Prepare Your Environment